-I know a vegan cobbler is nothing groundbreaking but a tasty one is!
-What is great about traditional cobblers is that blend of baked butter and ripe fruit; it's pure ambrosia.
+I know a vegan cobbler is nothing groundbreaking, but a tasty one is!
+What's great about traditional cobblers is that blend of baked butter and ripe fruit; it's pure ambrosia.
 Vegan cobblers are often too sweet and little one-note for my taste all together.
 I wanted a cobbler that was animal-free yet with all the depth of a regular cobbler.
 Bourbon and maple definitely step up to the plate.

 Prep time: 5 minutes

 - 8-ounce can organic peaches in light syrup*